soat-tech-challenge/.github/profile/README.md

 ### Phase 4

   - Backend was split into 4 microservices
+    - Two of them now use DynamoDB instead of PostgreSQL
   - Sonarcloud set up.
 For Maven projects CI-based analysis was used (for Java code coverage via Jacoco)
   - Unit and behavior tests were created using Cucumber and JUnit.
   - Terraform files modified for use with Vocareum Labs via AWS Academy, provided by the course.